great-expectations/great_expectations/docs/tutorials/validate_data.rst

 .. image:: ../images/validation_playground_result_json.png
     :width: 500px

-Don't worry - this blob of JSON is meant for machines. :ref:`data_docs` provide an HTML view of both expectation suites and validation results that is more suitable for humans.
-You will see how to get to them in the next sections.
+Don't panic!
+This blob of JSON is meant for machines. :ref:`data_docs` are an compiled HTML view of both expectation suites and validation results that is far more suitable for humans.
+You will see how easy it is to build them in the next sections.

 7. Validation Operators